-Founded in 1951 and operating as a foundation since 211, Stockholm International School is here to serve the children of the international community as well as Swedish citizens looking for an international education.
-The school is an independent, open-admission, co-educational Kindergarten to Grade 12 day school governed by a Board of Trustees.
+Founded in 1951 and operating as a foundation since 2011, Stockholm International School is here to serve the children of the international community as well as Swedish citizens looking for an international education.
+The school is an independent, open-admission, co-educational preschool to Grade 12 day school governed by a Board of Trustees.
 All instruction is in English.
 The educational program is modeled after the International Baccalaureate (IB) guidelines.
 The school year is mid-August to mid-June and has a minimal instructional period of 18 days divided into two semesters.
 The school has enjoyed strong academic success and is going through a stage of rapid expansion.

 Students, Faculty and Curriculum

 The current student body is around 640, representing over 60 nationalities.
 The teaching faculty of around 100 teachers represents over 20 nationalities.

 The International Primary Curriculum (IPC) for preschool-grade 5, the IB Middle Years Programme (MYP) for grades 6-10 and the IB Diploma Programme (DP) for grades 11 and 12, form the basis of the school’s academic mission.
 All three programs are challenging, inquiry-based methodologies designed to meet the individual needs of an exceptionally diverse student body.
 Stockholm International School recognizes that the curriculum must address not only academic, subject specific learning but also guarantee the development of key learning processes and skills (e.g. reading, writing, use of IT, research) that permeate all the subjects.
 In addition, we recognize that social and personal skills are central to effective learning and development.
 The school supports the socializing process for all students, promoting their communication skills in the context of values-based education and global citizenship.

 In recent years, students from Stockholm International School were accepted into:

 |Birmingham||Macalester College||University of California, San Diego|